johndk/berkeley-ml-capstone/README.md

-For Model 2B, the first comparison should use a minimal actual-departure update, such as signed `DepDelay` alone, followed by a deliberately chosen fuller representation. `DepTime`, `DepDelay`, `DepDelayMinutes`, `DepDel15`, and `DepartureDelayGroups` encode overlapping information and should not all be included automatically. `TaxiOut` and `WheelsOff` remain excluded from Models 1, 2A, and 2B.
+For Model 2B, the first comparison should use a minimal actual-departure update, such as signed `DepDelay` alone, followed by a deliberately chosen fuller representation. `DepTime`, `DepDelay`, `DepDelayMinutes`, `DepDel15`, and `DepartureDelayGroups` encode overlapping information and should not all be included automatically. `TaxiOut` and `WheelsOff` remain excluded from Models 1A, 2A, and 2B.

-The current merged JFK-year files contain flights **departing** JFK.
-Before building Models 2A, 2B, and 2C as defined in this README, the merge must also create the inbound population with `Dest` equal to JFK and attach schedule, ASPM, and time-safe NOAA information for the flight origin at the relevant prediction time.
+The current Model 1A assembly logic contains flights **departing** JFK.
+Before building Models 2A, 2B, and 2C as defined in this README, their notebooks must create the inbound population with `Dest` equal to JFK and attach schedule, ASPM, and time-safe NOAA information for the flight origin at the relevant prediction time.
 The outbound rows or destination weather observed at landing must not be reused as a substitute.
 Pineda uses destination weather observed around landing, but that information is unavailable before pushback; it is eligible here only if a